concur/developer.concur.com/src/api-guides/travel/hotelservice2/hotel-shop-book-cancel.markdown

 layout: reference
 ---

-Basic scenario describing functionality provided by Hotel Service 2 incorporated into SAP Concur Travel starting from a hotel search, through to confirmation of a booking and ending with a cancellation.
+Basic scenario describing functionality provided by the Hotel Service v2 API incorporated into SAP Concur Travel starting from a hotel search, through to confirmation of a booking and ending with a cancellation.

 * [Actors](#actors)
 * [Hotel search, reserve, and cancel walkthrough](#walkthrough)